tychenjiajun/jeanrry-loader/README.md

 });
 ```

-may cause unexpected error, you should use escape instead
+will cause unexpected error, you should use escape instead

 ```js
 frenchkiss.set('en', {